AdriKat2022/DialogueEditorUnityPackage/Assets/DialogueSystem/README.md

 # Future Features
 - [ ] Confirmation dialog when saving, loading, overwritting or quitting without saving
+- [ ] Author selection per dialogue node (an author is described by a name, a mugshot, voice lines, color etc.)

 # Known Issues
 I'm not aware of any major issue, but I'm sure there are some!